Satellites

 Key satellites in the Hotbird fleet include:

-These satellites are equipped with high-powered Transmissions that deliver a wide range of services across the broadcast and telecommunication sectors.
+These satellites are equipped with high-powered transponders that deliver a wide range of services across the broadcast and telecommunication sectors.

 🛰️ Frequencies and Services on Hotbird